Remuneration

 The Finnish Corporate Governance Code for listed companies can be reviewed on the website of the Securities Market Association or on Alma Media’s page.

-In February 2020, in accordance with the EU Shareholder Rights Directive, Alma Media published its Remuneration policy, which documents the principles of the remuneration of the Groups governing bodies and the key terms applicable to service contracts.
+In accordance with the EU Shareholder Rights Directive, Alma Media has published its Remuneration policy, which documents the principles of the remuneration of the Group’s governing bodies and the key terms applicable to service contracts.

 Remuneration of the members of the Board of Directors